jluchiji/go-fiz/README.md

 # Go-FIZ
-The FIZ is a very LISP-y scripting languages that is basically useless.
+The FIZ is a very LISP-y scripting language that is basically useless.
 This is a a Go reimplementation of [jluchiji/fiz][0], which was originally written in C++ as a part of CS252 Operating Systems course at Purdue University.